 A vehicular trail follows a wide creek to Chinamans Bay, before following the coastline to Encampment Cove.
 There’s many camping areas along the track, and a large camping area near the water (which has a water tank).
 The disadvantage of this camping areas is that it’s accessible by boat, and generally much busier than Frenchs Farm.

 Mt Maria (Day 3)

-We’re up early again today – it’s another fairly long day as we head back via the Inland Track and climb Mt Maria (711m), before a last night at Darlington.
-A last quick check of the map on my phone and we’re off!
+We’re up early again today, with another long day ahead of us as we return to Darlington via the Inland Track, climbing Mt Maria (711m) on the way, before a last night at Darlington.
+A quick check of the map on my phone and we’re off!